veyon/docs/admin/troubleshooting.rst

 Problems with the Veyon Service
 +++++++++++++++++++++++++++++++

 If the computer can be pinged you should verify that the Veyon Service is running correctly.
 Open the Veyon Configurator and open the configuration page :ref:`RefService`.
 In the section :ref:`RefServiceGeneral` the status of the service should be displayed with status *Running*.
 Otherwise the service can be started using the button :guilabel:`Start service`.
 If this is not successful you should try reinstalling Veyon.
-If a new installation does not help you can check the log files of the Veyon Service as well as the logging messages of the operation system for error messages and possible causes.
+If a new installation does not help you can check the log files of the Veyon Service as well as the logging messages of the operating system for error messages and possible causes.
 Additionally you can find more hints or settings in the service management of your operating system.

 .. index:: telnet, netstat